Last updated: February 18, 2022

 (b) Dialogue Obligations.
 The Services will be (i) performed in a good and professional manner, by qualified personnel, and in compliance with all applicable laws; (ii) conducted in accordance with all applicable laws and professional standards, as applicable, by duly licensed physicians, registered nurses and any other applicable licensed health care providers who Dialogue has made all reasonable commercial efforts to ensure that they are in good standing with the applicable regulatory body and who has the necessary qualifications, knowledge, skill and experience to perform the Services.

-Dialogue will (i) directly or through the engagement of a reputable firm screen and vet including, without limitation, conducting, where appropriate, background checks, on all employees, contractors and health care practitioners providing Services hereunder; and (ii) be responsible to annually verify that all health practitioners providing the Services and Additional Services are duly registered with their respective regulatory body.
+Dialogue will (i) directly or through the engagement of a reputable firm screen and vet including, without limitation, conducting, where appropriate, background checks, on all employees, contractors and health care practitioners providing Services hereunder; and (ii) be responsible to annually verify that all health practitioners providing the Services are duly registered with their respective regulatory body.

 (a) Dialogue will abide by all applicable privacy legislation in the Canadian jurisdictions where Services are performed (including, for greater certainty, all applicable privacy legislation in the jurisdiction where the End User undergoing the assessment is located).